I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest-markcancelable.md

 <p>None</p>

 ## -remarks
-<p>After a driver receives an I/O request as input to an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556875">IQueueCallbackRead::OnRead</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff556885">IQueueCallbackWrite::OnWrite</a>, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff556854">IQueueCallbackDeviceIoControl::OnDeviceIoControl</a> event callback function, the driver can call the <b>MarkCancelable</b> method to enable canceling of the request.
-Later, the driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559163">IWDFIoRequest::UnmarkCancelable</a> method to disable canceling of the request. </p>
+<p>After a driver receives an I/O request as input to an <a href="wdf.iqueuecallbackread_onread">IQueueCallbackRead::OnRead</a>, <a href="wdf.iqueuecallbackwrite_onwrite">IQueueCallbackWrite::OnWrite</a>, or <a href="wdf.iqueuecallbackdeviceiocontrol_ondeviceiocontrol">IQueueCallbackDeviceIoControl::OnDeviceIoControl</a> event callback function, the driver can call the <b>MarkCancelable</b> method to enable canceling of the request.
+Later, the driver can call the <a href="wdf.iwdfiorequest_unmarkcancelable">IWDFIoRequest::UnmarkCancelable</a> method to disable canceling of the request. </p>

-<p>Before a driver calls <b>MarkCancelable</b>, the driver must implement the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556903">IRequestCallbackCancel::OnCancel</a> method. </p>
+<p>Before a driver calls <b>MarkCancelable</b>, the driver must implement the <a href="wdf.irequestcallbackcancel_oncancel">IRequestCallbackCancel::OnCancel</a> method. </p>

-<p>The User Mode Driver Framework (UMDF) allows only one <a href="https://msdn.microsoft.com/library/windows/hardware/ff556903">IRequestCallbackCancel::OnCancel</a> method per queue.
-Therefore, when a driver calls <b>MarkCancelable</b> for requests that are associated with a particular queue to enable the framework to cancel those requests, the driver must pass a pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556901">IRequestCallbackCancel</a> interface for the same request-callback object.
-Later, to cancel each request, the framework passes a pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558985">IWDFIoRequest</a> interface for the request in a call to this request-callback object's <b>IRequestCallbackCancel::OnCancel</b> method.</p>
+<p>The User Mode Driver Framework (UMDF) allows only one <a href="wdf.irequestcallbackcancel_oncancel">IRequestCallbackCancel::OnCancel</a> method per queue.
+Therefore, when a driver calls <b>MarkCancelable</b> for requests that are associated with a particular queue to enable the framework to cancel those requests, the driver must pass a pointer to the <a href="..\wudfddi\nn-wudfddi-irequestcallbackcancel.md">IRequestCallbackCancel</a> interface for the same request-callback object.
+Later, to cancel each request, the framework passes a pointer to the <a href="..\wudfddi\nn-wudfddi-iwdfiorequest.md">IWDFIoRequest</a> interface for the request in a call to this request-callback object's <b>IRequestCallbackCancel::OnCancel</b> method.</p>

-<p>The driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff559070">IWDFIoRequest::Complete</a>, either from the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556903">IRequestCallbackCancel::OnCancel</a> method or from its regular I/O completion path.</p>
+<p>The driver must call <a href="wdf.iwdfiorequest_complete">IWDFIoRequest::Complete</a>, either from the <a href="wdf.irequestcallbackcancel_oncancel">IRequestCallbackCancel::OnCancel</a> method or from its regular I/O completion path.</p>

 <p>After a driver calls <b>MarkCancelable</b> to enable canceling, the request remains cancelable while the driver has possession of the request object, unless the driver calls <a href="wdf.iwdfiorequest_unmarkcancelable">UnmarkCancelable</a> to disable canceling. </p>

-<p>If the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559081">IWDFIoRequest::ForwardToIoQueue</a> method to forward the request to a different queue, the following rules apply: </p>
+<p>If the driver calls the <a href="wdf.iwdfiorequest_forwardtoioqueue">IWDFIoRequest::ForwardToIoQueue</a> method to forward the request to a different queue, the following rules apply: </p>

 <p>Canceling of I/O requests cannot be enabled when the driver forwards the requests to a different queue. </p>

-<p>Typically, the driver should not call <b>MarkCancelable</b> to enable canceling a request before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff559081">IWDFIoRequest::ForwardToIoQueue</a>.
-Alternatively, the driver can make the request cancelable.
-However, the driver must then call <a href="wdf.iwdfiorequest_unmarkcancelable">UnmarkCancelable</a> to disable canceling the request before calling <b>IWDFIoRequest::ForwardToIoQueue</b>. </p>

-<p>While the request is in a second queue, the framework owns it and can cancel it without notifying the driver. </p>

-<p>After the framework dequeues the request from the second queue and delivers the request to the driver, the driver can call <b>MarkCancelable</b> to enable canceling.</p>

-<p>The following code example sets up a request so that the framework can cancel it.</p>

-<p>After a driver receives an I/O request as input to an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556875">IQueueCallbackRead::OnRead</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff556885">IQueueCallbackWrite::OnWrite</a>, or <a href="https://msdn.microsoft.com/library/windows/hardware/ff556854">IQueueCallbackDeviceIoControl::OnDeviceIoControl</a> event callback function, the driver can call the <b>MarkCancelable</b> method to enable canceling of the request.
-Later, the driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559163">IWDFIoRequest::UnmarkCancelable</a> method to disable canceling of the request. </p>

-<p>Before a driver calls <b>MarkCancelable</b>, the driver must implement the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556903">IRequestCallbackCancel::OnCancel</a> method. </p>

-<p>The User Mode Driver Framework (UMDF) allows only one <a href="https://msdn.microsoft.com/library/windows/hardware/ff556903">IRequestCallbackCancel::OnCancel</a> method per queue.
-Therefore, when a driver calls <b>MarkCancelable</b> for requests that are associated with a particular queue to enable the framework to cancel those requests, the driver must pass a pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556901">IRequestCallbackCancel</a> interface for the same request-callback object.
-Later, to cancel each request, the framework passes a pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff558985">IWDFIoRequest</a> interface for the request in a call to this request-callback object's <b>IRequestCallbackCancel::OnCancel</b> method.</p>

-<p>The driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff559070">IWDFIoRequest::Complete</a>, either from the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556903">IRequestCallbackCancel::OnCancel</a> method or from its regular I/O completion path.</p>

-<p>After a driver calls <b>MarkCancelable</b> to enable canceling, the request remains cancelable while the driver has possession of the request object, unless the driver calls <a href="wdf.iwdfiorequest_unmarkcancelable">UnmarkCancelable</a> to disable canceling. </p>

-<p>If the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559081">IWDFIoRequest::ForwardToIoQueue</a> method to forward the request to a different queue, the following rules apply: </p>

-<p>Canceling of I/O requests cannot be enabled when the driver forwards the requests to a different queue. </p>

-<p>Typically, the driver should not call <b>MarkCancelable</b> to enable canceling a request before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff559081">IWDFIoRequest::ForwardToIoQueue</a>.
+<p>Typically, the driver should not call <b>MarkCancelable</b> to enable canceling a request before calling <a href="wdf.iwdfiorequest_forwardtoioqueue">IWDFIoRequest::ForwardToIoQueue</a>.
 Alternatively, the driver can make the request cancelable.
 However, the driver must then call <a href="wdf.iwdfiorequest_unmarkcancelable">UnmarkCancelable</a> to disable canceling the request before calling <b>IWDFIoRequest::ForwardToIoQueue</b>. </p>

 <p>While the request is in a second queue, the framework owns it and can cancel it without notifying the driver. </p>